How To Install and Secure phpMyAdmin on Ubuntu 16.04

 Create the .htpasswd file for Authentication

-The location that we selected for the password file was "
+The location that we selected for our password file was "

 /etc/phpmyadmin/.htpasswd".
-Let's create this file and pass it an initial user by typing:
+We can now create this file and pass it an initial user with the

 You will be prompted to select and confirm a password for the user you are creating.
 Afterwards, the file is created with the hashed password that you entered.